-Trying to keep a classroom full of 25 third graders fully engaged in your lessons can be challenging!
+Trying to keep a classroom full of 25+ students fully engaged in your lessons can be challenging!
 I’m also pretty certain that attention spans are getting shorter and shorter each year!
 Over the years, I’ve learned a few student engagement tips and tricks to use in your classroom!

 Can I be honest?
 None of these student engagement ideas are full proof.
 There will come a time when students will get “used to it.”
 So you’ll just need to switch it up.
 The idea will still be there…you’ll just change the game, words, or activity.